Juakata/Battleship-JS/README.md

 # Battleship-JS

-> This project is our version of the Battleship game implemented with JavaScript,it uses Webpack and Jest for testing.
+> This project is our version of the Battleship game, implemented with JavaScript.
+It uses Webpack and Jest for testing, you can place the ships wherever you want and place them randomly as well.
+Once you start the game you can start hitting the computer's board.

 ![library](https://user-images.githubusercontent.com/51210302/73201727-48c61280-40ff-11ea-9d0b-110223bcb727.png)

 ## Built With